tenosiswono/PokeGrinder/README.md

 - We're of course not responsible for any ban you recieve for using this bot.
 - Please keep an eye on the bot to solve captchas.
 Do not be irresponsible if you don't want to get banned.
 - Please do not grind in public servers.
+- Hunting and Fishing must be done in seperate servers.
+- If you get "please wait" message while fishing, it is not because of this bot as the timers are fixed.
+This is a problem with Pokemeow itself.
+The bot will automatically send ";f" again if this comes.